Crayon Shin-chan: Great Adventure in Henderland: Plot

-A prince named Gorman fought with a dragon to save Henderland's princess Mimori, but got captured by the evil magic of Joma and Makao (who are dolls).
+A prince named Gorman fought with a dragon to save Henderland's princess Mimori, but got captured by the evil magic of a pair of fraternal twin dolls, Joma and Makao.
 This is a story that Ms. Yoshinaga narrates to her students.
-The school then organizes a field trip to Henderland, a theme park based on the same fairy tale.
+The school then organizes a field trip to Henderland (a parodied version of Disneyland), a theme park based on the same fairy tale.
 In Henderland, Shinnosuke get separated from his friends and teachers and meets Toppema Mappet, a dancing doll in the restricted section of the park.
 Shinnosuke winds the doll's key, causing her to move and talk like a human.
+Shinnosuke then covers a larger doll of Princess Mimori in a glass case, whom the smaller doll called Toppema claims to be a real princess trapped by evil forces.

-They confront with Cre.G.Mad and Chokirin.
-Chokirin and Toppema end up with a magical fight resulting in Toppema's seeming defeat.
+They confront with 2 other magical dolls, a werewolf called Cre.G.Mad and a femme-fatale called Chokirin who try to silence Toppema.
+Chokirin and Toppema end up with a magical duel resulting in Toppema's seeming defeat.
 Shinnosuke then gets called away by his teacher as he returns home.

-That night, Toppema meets Shinnosuke and explains that the tale of Henderland is in fact real and Joma and Makao lead a force of creatures that can control dark magic but are vulnerable to the magic of magical cards, the reason she wants him to help her is because the cards can only be used by living beings.
+That night, Toppema meets Shinnosuke and explains that the tale of Henderland is in fact real & the Henderland park is a real land filled with magical creatures as described in the fairy tale where Joma and Makao lead a force of creatures that can control dark magic but are vulnerable to the magic of a suit of magical cards, which she managed to steal from them & seeks the help of Shinnosuke in defeating them because the card's full magic can be unleashed only when wielded by a living being.
 Despite being shown the power of the cards, Shinnosuke refuses to help Topemma.
 She leaves the cards with him.

-Joma and Makao send Snowman to retrieve the magical cards from Shinnosuke through.
-Snowman arrives at the Saitama Prefecture and pretends to be an educator from the Department Of Education.
-Snowman gains the trust of all including his parents.
+Joma and Makao sends one of their henchman named Snowman to retrieve the magical cards from Shinnosuke.
+Snowman arrives at Kasukabe and pretends to be an official from the Department Of Education by showing leprechaun gold-like forged documents.
+Snowman gains the trust of the teachers, Shinnosuke's friends & parents.
 Shinnosuke tries to warn those around him to beware Snowman but nobody believes him.
-Snowman spends the night at Shinnosuke's house and tries to steal the cards but fails as Shinnosuke uses the magical cards.
+Snowman spends the night at Shinnosuke's house and tries to steal the cards but fails to do so.
 Snowman escape leaving a letter containing tickets to Henderland.